 We all deal with minor aches and pains from time to time.
-But as we get older, pain can become a more regular part of our lives, especially when it comes to our necks and backs.
+But as we get older, pain can become a more frequent part of our lives, especially when it comes to our necks and backs.

 While some people may not experience any spondylosis symptoms, if you do have symptoms, you’re probably looking for the best ways to treat and manage things like pain, stiffness, muscle spasms and more.